Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 How Dog Bite Liability Coverage Works

-Most standard homeowners insurance policies include personal liability coverage, and this automatically extends to dog bites and dog-related injuries — at least for non-restricted breeds.
-Here's what you need to know.
+Most standard homeowners insurance policies include personal liability coverage, and this automatically extends to dog bites and dog-related injuries, at least for non-restricted breeds.
+For a deeper look at how this protection works, see our full guide on home insurance liability coverage.

 What Your Home Insurance Typically Covers